rchamarthy/webbook/content/post/2020-12/building-webbook.md

 ## [Hugo](https://gohugo.io)

 Hugo is a static site generation tool written in [Go](https://golang.org).
-Hugo has strong theme support and variety of [themes](https://themes.gohugo.io).
+Hugo has strong theme support and a variety of [themes](https://themes.gohugo.io).

 Features that matter to me: